Table data is common among websites related to finance, sports, etc. This tutorial will guide you on how to scrape table data.

 1. Use the Auto-detect function to set up the workflow

 Octoparse supports auto-detecting the table and capturing all the columns.
 With this feature, you just need to

-Click Lesson 1: Extract data with the brand-new Auto-detect algorithm for details about auto-detect.
+TIP: Check out Lesson 1: Start with Auto-detect for details about auto-detect.

 2. Set up workflow manually